awsdocs/aws-php-developers-guide/doc_source/sns-examples-managing-topics.rst

 Listing Your Topics
 ==========================

 Create an empty object to pass to the listTopics method of the AWS.SNS client class.
-To call the listTopics method, create a promise for invoking an Amazon SNS service object, passing the parameters object.
+To call the listTopics method, create a promise for invoking an |SNS| service object, passing the parameters object.
 Then handle the response in the promise callback.
 The data returned by the promise contains an array of your topic ARNs.

 **Imports**